hoaf13/SPOJ_PTIT_CRAWLER/README.md

 ![image](https://i.ibb.co/2hkzfgW/log.png)

 ## Prerequisites
-This are some packages you must install.
+This are some packages and an open source tool you must install.
 - pip
 - venv
-- chrome driver
+- chrome driver (existed in project)
 #### - pip
 ##### on Linux:
 ```sh